Honors Program at St. Scholastica

 Are Honors courses “instead of” or “in addition to” my regular course work?

-All students are required to complete General Education courses in a variety of areas: history, literature, religion, philosophy, natural science, social science, and fine arts, to name a few.
-Honors courses fulfill General Education requirements, so are taken “instead of” some of the regular General Education courses rather than “in addition to.”
+All St. Scholastica students are required to complete general education (Veritas) courses in multiple disciplines: history, literature, religious studies, philosophy, natural science, social science and fine arts.
+Honors courses can be used to fulfill these requirements, so they can be taken “instead of” some courses rather than “in addition to.”
+Each Honors course has a Veritas designation.

 How long do I have to complete the Honors Program Requirements?

-When you graduate with your bachelors degree, usually in four years, you must have completed your Honors requirements.
+When you graduate from the College, usually in four years, you must have completed your Honors Program requirements.

 Can I complete my major and the Honors Program?